Scaling Behaviors in Active Model B+ via the Functional Renormalization Group

-In general, the contributions on the RHS of Eq.~\eqref{Eq:flows} carry complicated external momentum dependence, but we only need their small momentum behaviors to match the combinations present on the LHS.
-Since the expansion in Eq.~\eqref{Eq:flow3} does not generate a contribution quadratic both in the $\pi$ field and the momentum, there is no contribution in the RHS of Eq.~(\ref{Eq:Zpi_flow}).
+In general, the contributions on the right-hand side of Eq.~\eqref{Eq:flows} carry complicated external momentum dependence, but we only need their small momentum behaviors to match the combinations present on the left-hand side.
+Since the expansion in Eq.~\eqref{Eq:flow3} does not generate a contribution quadratic both in the $\pi$ field and the momentum, there is no contribution in the right-hand side of Eq.~(\ref{Eq:Zpi_flow}).
 This shows that $K_k = Z_k K$, where $K$ is the corresponding UV value of the coupling.
 Note that $K_k$ drops out from all fluctuation integrals [see Eqs.~\eqref{Eq:b3b_v2} and \eqref{Eq:w-int_b3b} for an example] and completely decouples from the RG flows of the couplings, therefore, it does not play any role in the fixed point structure to be determined.